United Arab Emirates: Independence

-A 19-year-old Emirati from Abu Dhabi, Abdullah Mohammed Al Maainah, designed the UAE flag in 1971.
-The four colours of the flag are the Pan-Arab colours of red, green, white, and black, and represent the unity of the Arab nations.
-It was adopted on 2 December 1971.
-Al Maainah went on to serve as the UAE ambassador to Chile and currently serves as the UAE ambassador to the Czech Republic.
+Post-independence period

-Post-Independence period
+The founding fathers of the United Arab Emirates were: Zayed bin Sultan Al Nahyan of Abu Dhabi; Rashid bin Saeed Al Maktoum of Dubai; Khalid bin Muhammad Al Qasimi of Sharjah; Rashid bin Humaid Al Nuaimi of Ajman; Ahmad bin Rashid Al Mualla of Umm Al Quwain; Saqr bin Mohammed Al Qasimi of Ras Al Khaimah and Mohammed bin Hamad Al Sharqi of Fujairah.

-The UAE supported military operations by the US and other coalition nations engaged in the war against the Taliban in Afghanistan (2001) and Saddam Hussein in Ba'athist Iraq (2003) as well as operations supporting the Global War on Terror for the Horn of Africa at Al Dhafra Air Base located outside of Abu Dhabi.
+The UAE supported military operations by the US and other coalition states engaged in the Gulf War against Saddam Hussein in Ba'athist Iraq (1991), as well as operations supporting the global war on terror for the Horn of Africa at Al Dhafra Air Base located outside of Abu Dhabi.
 The air base also supported Allied operations during the 1991 Persian Gulf War and Operation Northern Watch.
 The country had already signed a military defence agreement with the U.S. in 1994 and one with France in 1995.
 In January 2008, France and the UAE signed a deal allowing France to set up a permanent military base in the emirate of Abu Dhabi.
 The UAE joined international military operations in Libya in March 2011.

 On 2 November 2004, the UAE's first president, Sheikh Zayed bin Sultan Al Nahyan, died.
-Sheikh Khalifa bin Zayed Al Nahyan was elected as the President of the UAE.
-In accordance with the constitution, the UAE's Supreme Council of Rulers elected Khalifa as president.
-Sheikh Mohammed bin Zayed Al Nahyan succeeded Khalifa as Crown Prince of Abu Dhabi.
+Sheikh Khalifa bin Zayed Al Nahyan was elected as the president of the UAE.
+Sheikh Mohammed bin Zayed Al Nahyan succeeded Sheikh Khalifa as crown prince of Abu Dhabi.
 In January 2006, Sheikh Maktoum bin Rashid Al Maktoum, the prime minister of the UAE and the ruler of Dubai, died, and Sheikh Mohammed bin Rashid Al Maktoum assumed both roles.